Taking a different way to the Plaza, there appears another Catholic church, one of fifteen in Granada.

 Church’s try to do God’s work, but men keep putting their foot in the door.

-American’s have been visiting Nicaragua a long time, but not all of them have had good on their mind.
+American’s have been visiting Nicaragua a long time, and good has not always been on their mind, no matter what their mouths said.